cdparks/mini-core/README.md

 Cons a b = Pack{3, 2} a b; -- Cons uses the tag 3 and has 2 components
 Nil      = Pack{4, 0};     -- Nil uses the tag 4 and has 0 components

--- mini-core is non-strict; we can construct inifinite data structures infinite x = Cons x (infinite (x + 1));
+-- mini-core is non-strict; we can construct infinite data structures infinite x = Cons x (infinite (x + 1));

--- Case expressions make a multi-way branch based on the scrutinee's -- tag and bind its components to the names preceeding the arrow take n ls = if (n <= 0)
+-- Case expressions make a multi-way branch based on the scrutinee's -- tag and bind its components to the names preceding the arrow take n ls = if (n <= 0)
                 Nil
                 (case ls of